 Most plugins such as Firebase ones will rely on newer Cordova CLI and platform versions to work properly.
 The newer the Cordova CLI version, the more issues with Visual Studio you’ll find.

 Even basic, plugin-less apps could fail to build/deploy on the iOS side using the remote agent for several reasons.
-Most of these errors are related to incompatibilities between the older Cordova versions with newer Xcode ones, including but not limited to the Certificates and Provisioning Profiles handling, that keeps constantly changing between Xcode releases.
+Most of these errors are related to incompatibilities between the older Cordova versions with newer Xcode ones, including but not limited to the Certificates and Provisioning Profiles handling, that Apple persists in changing between Xcode releases.

 For your Android app

 Use Cordova CLI 7.1.0 with cordova-android 6.3.0.
 This will allow deployment to devices and emulators using the external Android SDK as explained somehere in this post.
-Once you have installed the Android SDK (either with the standalone Android SDK manager of Android studio) you can build, debug and deploy apps rather normally.
+Once you have installed the Android SDK, you can build, debug and deploy apps rather normally.

 For your iOS app

 - Install the latest Cordova CLI version on your MacOS normally.

 - Create a new app on your Mac using the cordova create hello com.example.hello HelloWorld command in terminal.